lwjohnst86/nfs484-1484-exams/final/notes.md

 free fatty acids (FA), as well as discruption lipid and cholesterol metabolism.
-Lipids and cholesterol are packaged in the liver into very-low density lipoproteins (VLDL) and low density lipoproteins (LDL).
+Lipids and cholesterol are packaged in the liver into very-low density lipoproteins (VLDL) and low density lipoproteins (LDL) [Need this??
+Maybe not..].
 Higher levels of circulating LDL may eventually penetrate the blood vessels, building up plaque and leading to cardiovascular disease (CVD).
 The most common type of CVD is coronary artery disease (CAD), which can increase the risk for heart attacks --- also known as myocardial infarctions (MI)

 The n-3 long chain polyunsaturated fatty acids (n-3 LC-PUFA) eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are